 Addressing menopause: Of course as I’m confirming that it’s still almost as easy to lose weight and get in shape during your 50’s as it is in earlier years, I would be remiss not to acknowledge that some of the hormonal changes that occur during menopause can and will make your fitness goals more challenging to accomplish.

 These changes can include oestrogen fluctuations (which can lead to fat accumulation in either direction), lower energy, poorer sleep, and a loss of muscle mass leading to a lower metabolic rate.

-The only way to combat these changes (without medical assistance) is to double down on healthy lifestyle changes, any attempt at restrictive diets and over-exercise in order to fast track results should be strongly avoided and will likely yield only very short lived results, you’ll then soon be back at a point where the restriction cannot be sustained and you’ll face a severe bounceback, Also bear in mind that with severe caloric restriction, you’re leaving yourself open to losing muscle, which would further exacerbate the effects menopause has had on your metabolism.
+The only way to combat these changes (without medical assistance) is to double down on healthy lifestyle changes, any attempt at restrictive diets and over-exercise in order to fast track results should be avoided, and will likely yield only very short lived results, you’ll then soon be back at a point where the restriction cannot be sustained and may face a severe bounce-back, Also bear in mind that with severe caloric restriction, you are leaving yourself open to losing muscle, which would further exacerbate the effects menopause has had on your metabolism.
 This can be a frustrating time, and perseverance is going to be key.

 Andropause: The andropause is a term given to the process of a man's testosterone slowly declining with age, which happens at a rate of approximately 1% per year after age 40.
 A drop in testosterone can have big effects on energy, mood, even decision making and will influence your body composition quite substantially.